HLOverflow/XXE-study/README.md

 ### Limitations on Data Ex-filtration

 XXE File content disclosure has some limitations in type of files that can be disclosed.
 If a file content contains any of illegal bad characters, the content has a **<u>high likelihood</u>** of not being retrievable.
 In such cases, the attacker would need to rely on techniques to encode the content before retrieval.
-The following characters were collected during after some fuzzing.
+The following characters were collected after some fuzzing.

 **Illegal characters**